Darlene M. Plummer

+The PVA Office does not set tax rates, tax districts or collect tax bills.
 The Kenton County Sheriff's Office is responsible for collecting property taxes.
 Please contact their office with any issues concerning your property tax bill.

 The Subscription Search Service allows you to view the transfer history for any property in Kenton County when available.
 With the Subscription Search Service, you can search by address, sale price and date range, parcel ID, owner, or by legal description.